-Capital gains resulting from the sale of units obtained by individuals not resident in Portugal for tax purposes are exempt from PIT in the case of UCITS and subject to a 10% tax rate in the case of real estate funds, provided that they are not resident in a country, territory or region with a clearly more favourable tax regime identified in the list of the Ministerial Order 150/2004 of 13 February 2004 (as amended).
-In such a case, capital gains are subject to PIT at a rate of 35%.
+Capital gains resulting from the redemption or sale of units obtained by individuals not resident in Portugal for tax purposes are exempt from PIT in the case of UCITS and subject to a final 10% withholding tax rate (for redemptions) or a 10% rate (for sales) in the case of real estate funds, provided that they are not resident in a country, territory or region with a clearly more favourable tax regime identified in the list of the Ministerial Order 150/2004 of 13 February 2004 (as amended).
+In such a case, capital gains are subject to PIT at a final 35% withholding tax rate (for redemptions) or at a 28% rate (for sales).

-Capital gains resulting from the sale of units obtained by legal entities resident in Portugal form part of the taxable profits for the relevant year.
+Capital gains resulting from the redemption or sale of units obtained by legal entities resident in Portugal form part of the taxable profits for the relevant year.